priyagoud28/ISTG6010-2026/requirements/Battleship-requirements.md

 # Battleship Game – Requirements and User Stories

-## 1. 1.
-Overview
+## 1. Introduction
-The specifications and user stories for a software-based Battleship game implementation are presented in this paper.
+This document presents the requirements and user stories for a software-based implementation of the Battleship game.
-Clarity, accuracy, and testability were ensured by refining the criteria once they were obtained through an interview.

-This article aims to prevent ambiguity in acceptance criteria while defining a precise and workable definition of the fundamental Battleship game.

-**2. Synopsis of the Interview**

-**2.1 Objective**
-To learn about gaming guidelines, user expectations, and typical problems with the classic version of the game, an interview with a Battleship game specialist was undertaken.
-The system requirements were guided by this information.
+The requirements were gathered through an interview and refined to ensure clarity, precision, and testability.

+The goal of this document is to define a clear and implementable specification of the core Battleship game while avoiding ambiguity in acceptance criteria.

+## 2. Interview Summary

+### 2.1 Purpose
+An interview was conducted with a Battleship game expert to understand gameplay rules, user expectations, and common issues in the traditional version of the game.
+This information was used to guide the system requirements.

 ### 2.2 Key Questions and Responses

-**Q1: How do you play Battleship?
+**Q1: How is Battleship played?**

-In the turn-based strategy game Battleship, 🔴 Red Player and 🔵 Blue Player arrange ships on a grid and alternately estimate locations to find and sink each other's ships.
+Battleship is a turn-based strategy game where 🔴 Red Player and 🔵 Blue Player place ships on a grid and take turns guessing coordinates to locate and sink each other’s ships.

-**Q2: What are the main elements of the game**?
+**Q2: What are the key components of the game?**

-Every participant makes use of:One ship placement grid
+Each player uses:
+- One grid for placing ships
-One grid to monitor assaults
+- One grid for tracking attacks
-A turn-based combat mechanism and ships of various sizes are additional features of the game.
+The game also includes ships of different sizes and a turn-based attack system.

-**Q3: What issues does the conventional version have?**
+**Q3: What problems exist in the traditional version?**
+Players may:

-Gamers could:- Losing track of prior estimates
+- Lose track of previous guesses
-Repeat the actions
+- Repeat moves
-Make mistakes when recording misses (🌊) and hits (💥).
+- Make errors when recording hits (💥) and misses (🌊)
-Confusion and unfair games may result from these problems.
+These issues can lead to confusion and unfair gameplay.

-**Q4: How may a software update enhance the game?**
+**Q4: How can a software version improve the game?**

-A digital system is capable of:Track moves automatically
+A digital system can:
+- Automatically track moves
-Avoid using incorrect or duplicate inputs
+- Prevent duplicate or invalid inputs
-Give precise feedback, such as hits (💥), misses (🌊), and sunk ships.
+- Provide clear feedback such as hits (💥), misses (🌊), and sunk ships

-**Q5: Which characteristics are crucial to users?**
+**Q5: What features are important for users?**

-Key characteristics include of:The grid pattern is clear.
-Hit (💥) and miss (🌊) visual feedback  Simple ship placement  - A clear indicator of who's turn it is## 2.3 Important Results The following crucial prerequisites were identified during the interview:Dual-grid tracking and gaming system  Automated rule enforcement (no overlapping ships, no duplicate moves)  Instantaneous visual feedback
-Turn-based, structured gameplay
-An easy-to-use interface
+Important features include:
+- Clear grid layout
+- Visual feedback for hits (💥) and misses (🌊)
+- Easy ship placement
+- Clear indication of whose turn it is

+### 2.3 Key Findings
+The interview revealed the following essential requirements:
+- Dual-grid system for gameplay and tracking
+- Automated rule enforcement (no duplicate moves, no overlapping ships)
+- Immediate visual feedback
+- Structured turn-based gameplay
+- Clear and simple user interface

-The user stories and approval criteria listed below were influenced by these findings.
+These findings informed the user stories and acceptance criteria below.

 ## 3. Scope of the System